 After having spent quite some time working on various aspects of identity, and having led standards efforts in this space, I realized that the authorization space is still quite challenging.
 The need to effectively manage authorization is unfulfilled in modern enterprises, despite the growing urgency of addressing it due to the transition to a zero-trust architecture.

-“…having really good control on what insiders can do is central to securing enterprises.
+“…least-privilege access is the goal; you need really good control on what insiders can do is central to securing enterprises.
 This is because an increasingly common way of compromising enterprise security is where attackers masquerade as insiders.”

 While a number of solutions are focused on managing IT users’ access to infrastructure resources, the whole area of managing all workforce users’ access to internal or 3P SaaS applications seemed to have been left out.
 Normal approaches like RBAC and ABAC haven’t really addressed the biggest issue - which is that almost all enterprises operate in an environment where every employee has way too much access capability than what they require.
 Another problem is that solutions operating at a resource level lose a lot of the context of the access that is critical to determining whether such access should be allowed or not.